LUPIN11/AIPaperNotes/README.md

 #### Fully Connected CRFs
 Note that there exists a dependency between any two pixels in the fully connected CRF layer.

+The energy function of the fully connected CRF layer is:

 $$
 E(x) = \sum_{i}\theta_i(x_i) + \sum_{ij}\theta_{ij}(x_i, x_j)
 $$